Click here to listen to a reading of this blog:

 I decided to go for Magnesium Malate as it promotes conversion of T4 to T3 for thyroid function, it is good for energy and it is adrenal supporting.
-If we’re low in it, which Stop The Thyroid madness suggests is 70% of hypothyroid patients, especially those with adrenal problems as we lose it under stress, then it can go unnoticed or cause lingering tiredness and some other symptoms like muscle aches.
+If we’re low in it, which is suggested to be 70% of those of us with hypothyroidism, especially those with adrenal problems as we lose it under stress, then it can go unnoticed or cause lingering tiredness and some other symptoms like muscle aches.

-STTM also say that it can cause leg cramps, which is something I had badly just as I was slipping in to my really bad hypothyroid fatigue state in September 2014, when I feel was the time my thyroid slowed down drastically.
+Low magnesium levels can cause leg cramps, which is something I had badly just as I was slipping in to my really bad hypothyroid state in September 2014, when I feel was the time my thyroid slowed down drastically.

-STTM also states that low levels in magnesium can cause high blood pressure, and while my thyroid levels sit well currently, my blood pressure is still a little higher than where it should be.
-Will be interesting to see if this lowers it.
+Low levels in magnesium can cause also contribute to high blood pressure , and while my thyroid levels sit well currently, my blood pressure is still a little higher than where it should be.
+So it will be interesting to see if this lowers it.

-As I’ve said in my last few posts, I’m about 90% back to the old me, still feeling a little tired here and there and having less stamina than others, so I’m hoping magnesium malate supplementation helps me with that.
+As I’ve said in my last few posts, I’m about 90% back to the old me, still feeling a little tired here and there and having less stamina than ideal, so I’m hoping magnesium malate supplementation will help me with that.

-Now, I asked in an adrenal fatigue Facebook support group, and everyone said I should be supplementing 5g for every pound of body weight.
+Now, I asked in an online adrenal fatigue support group, and everyone said I should be supplementing 5g for every pound of body weight.
 At 67kg currently, that’s 738.66mg..